Peter-Schenkels/KarkelLang---HU-ATP/README.md

 sudo apt install gcc-arm-linux-gnueabi

 # For the interpreter
-python ./KarkelLang.py [input file directory] --interpret
+python3.10 ./KarkelLang.py [input file directory] --interpret

 # For the compiler, compiles an .asm and .elf file
 # It runs the output .elf in  arm-qemu emulator
-python ./KarkelLang.py [input file directory] --compile [output file]
+python3.10 ./KarkelLang.py [input file directory] --compile [output file]

 # Compiling KarkelLang with makefiles and running the c++ unittest
 Make run